FAForever/server/README.md

 ## Running the tests

 Some of the tests require the database to be pre-populated with test data.
-Grab the latest `test-data.sql` from [FAForever/db](https://github.com/FAForever/db), then run something like:
+Download the latest `test-data.sql` from [FAForever/db](https://github.com/FAForever/db into the root of this project, then run:

-    $ docker exec -i faf-db mysql < test-data.sql
-    $ pipenv shell
+    $ pipenv run tests
-    $ scripts/run_tests_with_coverage.sh

-The exact docker command may vary depending on your docker version and server configuration.

 # Contributing